DigiNode-Tools/diginode-tools/docs/rpi_setup_step5_ssh_in_win_find_ip.md

 ![Start Scan in Advanced IP Scanner](/images/win_setup_5_4a.png)

-Look through the results, and locate the DigiNode hostname, and note its IP address.
-If you have the free version of LanScan the DigiNode hostname will only display the first three letters - e.g. 'dig***'.
-You should be able to identify it by also checking the Vendor column for 'Raspberry Pi Trading Ltd'.
-If nneeded, you can upgrade to the Pro edition of LanScan but it shouldn't be necessary.
+Look through the results, and locate the 'diginode' hostname, and note its IP address.
+You should be able to identify it by also checking the Manufacturer column for 'Raspberry Pi Trading Ltd'.

 ![Scan Completed in Advanced IP Scanner](/images/win_setup_5_4b.png)